Can we identify primordial black holes? Tidal tests for subsolar-mass gravitational-wave observations: Tidal deformability and disruption tests of SSM signals

 as a function of the binary masses.
 This fit reproduces the numerical results with errors $<10\%$ in the range of masses $[0.2,1] M_\odot$ and assumes APR EoS, even though it is not very sensitive to this choice, at least for the cases tested in Ref.~\cite{Bandopadhyay:2022tbi}.

 While neglecting disruption would impact the search sensitivity~\cite{Cullen:2017oaz,Bandopadhyay:2022tbi}, for a given detected signal having disruption before the ISCO would exacerbate the difference between the point-particle inspiral waveform and the actual signal, thus providing additional information.
 To include this effect, one can introduce a frequency-dependent smoothing of the GW signal following the disruption of binary components.
-We model this effect by adopting a phenomenological tapering function\footnote{See~\cite{DeLuca:2022xlz} for a similar phenomenological model recently introduced to incorporate frequency-dependent tidal disruption motivated by environmental effects.}
+We model this effect by adopting a phenomenological tapering function (see ~\cite{Maselli:2013rza} for a similar model)\footnote{See also~\cite{DeLuca:2022xlz} for a similar phenomenological model recently introduced to incorporate frequency-dependent tidal disruption motivated by environmental effects.}

 where $f_\text{ cut}$ and $f_\text{ slope}$ parametrize the location and rapidity of the suppression of the signal, respectively.
 In practice, we will account for the effect of tidal disruption in the waveform by convoluting the tapering function with an ordinary waveform: